 Design and Functional Specification

-The specification of the equipment needs to consider the remote control aspects of this system being submerged up to 20m below the surface and all the possible faults that could occur during operation along with mitigations and control aspects required for continuous and reliable operation.
+- The specification of the equipment needs to consider the remote-control aspects of this system being submerged up to 20m below the surface and all the possible faults that could occur during operation along with mitigations and control aspects required for continuous and reliable operation.

-Turbine Control System Updates
+Turbine Control System Updates (Optional)

 Tocardo already have a sophisticated turbine and platform control system.
 However, this assumes the power control system is easily accessible above water.
-Therefore this control system needs to be updated to include the necessary feedback and control loops to manage faults and trigger automatic responses subsea to protect each turbine, the Subhub platform and the environment around it.
+Therefore, this control system needs to be updated to include the necessary feedback and control loops to manage faults and trigger automatic responses subsea to protect each turbine, the Subhub platform and the environment around it.

 The contractor will wire up all the equipment in accordance with the specifications and commission all the equipment on the support frame.